 Encrypted API Communication

-The API’s you can call to retrieve data or configure codeREADr in the cloud are also encrypted by SSL.
+The API’s you can call to retrieve data or configure codeREADr in the cloud are also encrypted by TLS.
 The API utilizes token-based authentication and IP filtering to ensure it is only your server that is connecting to your information.
 You are able to revoke and reset your API keys at any time.

 Replicated & Redundant Databases

 With codeREADr, you should never worry about losing data.
 Not only is our database highly scalable, but if something did happen to the main database server, the data is synchronously replicated across multiple data centers.
 This means if one database server goes down, we have others waiting in standby mode to immediately take its place.
 These backup databases support an automatic failover feature, meaning that the system will switch from the failed database to the duplicate database without human intervention.
 There is no waiting for our IT guy to repair the connections.

 Continuous Data Backup